Piterbrito/Home_work_2_VBA/README.md

 * You should also have conditional formatting that will highlight positive change in green and negative change in red.

-* The result should look as follows.

-#
-* Your solution will include everything from the moderate challenge.

 * Your solution will also be able to locate the stock with the "Greatest % increase", "Greatest % Decrease" and "Greatest total volume".

-* Solution will look as follows.

 #
 * Make the appropriate adjustments to your script that will allow it to run on every worksheet just by running it once.